 This is first avenue of treatment where the doctor recommends the patient reduce their weight and help shrink the excess flappy tissue of the airway.

 After visiting a sleep clinic the health professional may recommend the patient to have a Continuous Positive Airway Pressure (CPAP) machine.

 The machine has a nasal mask hooked up by a long thin hose to a small compressor.
 A controlled amount of air is forced through the airway allowing a significant improvement in oxygen uptake.

 Is Surgery an option?

-Some patients maybe referred to ear nose and throat specialist by their medical practitioner for a surgical option to help increase the airway.
+Some patients may be referred to an external ear, nose and throat specialist by their medical practitioner for a surgical option to help increase the airway.

 Sleep Apnoea QUIZ:

 Answering these simple questions may be the first step to a restful night’s sleep for you and your family.
 The problems listed here may appear suddenly or emerge over many years.
 It is possible that you are not even aware of them.
 We recommend that you discuss these questions with your family members and co-workers, as they may be the first to recognise these signs.

 - I have been told that I snore.